jennadagher/instagramfollowback/README.md

 3) Open .csv files and delete extra rows at the top

-4) Make sure first row is called "Followers" and "Following" depend on which file it is
+4) Make sure first row is called "Followers" and "Following" depend on which file it is.
+Also check that even numbered rows are usernames and odd number rows are dates.

 5) Open R script in this project